-George White’s practice focuses on international corporate finance, capital markets and mergers and acquisition transactions and corporate restructurings.
+George White’s practice focuses on international capital markets, corporate finance and mergers and acquisition transactions and corporate restructurings.
 He is active in the Firm’s Capital Markets, and Finance and Restructuring groups.

 Mr. White recently advised Coca-Cola Hellenic Bottling Company, the largest public company in Greece by market capitalization, on its re-listing on the London Stock Exchange under a new Swiss holding company and on the related exchange offers and financing arrangements.
 He has also worked with Coca-Cola Hellenic on its New York Stock Exchange listing, SEC-registered debt offerings and a variety of corporate matters.

 Mr. White regularly advises Barclays PLC, Barclays Bank PLC and Barclays Capital on a variety of matters including its liability management programme, regulatory capital issuances, the sale of the Barclays Global Investors asset management business, the capital investment in Barclays by several strategic investors and various regulatory matters.
 He also represented Barclays on its proposed acquisition of ABN AMRO Holding N.V. in 2007.
 He has also been instrumental in helping Barclays to develop its retail structured financial products business in the United States.

 In the area of high-yield finance, Mr. White has represented the underwriters for Jaguar Land Rover Automotive plc on several debt issues and debt tenders.
 He also represented Rhône Capital in relation to the financing of the Evonik Carbon Black acquisition.